mabiesen/rails_universal_api/README.md

 TODO

 Often when API responses are received they are filtered for specific logic required for business operations.
 No one needs alllllllll of the information an API like  the github pull request api provides, so often we filter for what we need at the business layer.
-But because this is occuring at the business layer these common filters are not applicable across projects.
+But because this is occuring at the business layer within an application, these common filters are not usually granted cross-project applicability.

 #### Dockerized